GSPV LIMITED STANDARD TERMS AND CONDITIONS OF BUSINESS

-(B) take reasonable and appropriate technical and organisational measures against unauthorised or unlawful processing of the Personal Data and against accidental loss or destruction of, or damage to, the Personal Data, including such measures as are required by Article 32 of the EU’s General Data Protection Regulation (2016/679) as amended, extended, re-enacted or replaced from time to time;
+(B) take reasonable and appropriate technical and organisational measures against unauthorised or unlawful processing of the Personal Data and against accidental loss or destruction of, or damage to, the Personal Data as are required under the Data Protection Legislation including the security of processing as set out in Article 32 of the EU’s General Data Protection Regulation (2016/679) as amended, extended, re-enacted or replaced from time to time;

-(C) ensure that any Representatives that have access to the Personal Data have been informed by the Data Processor of the confidential nature of the Personal Data and such Representatives agree in writing to be bound by a duty of confidentiality in respect of the Personal Data;
+(C) treat the Personal Data as confidential and ensure that any Representatives that have access to the Personal Data have been informed by the Data Processor of the confidential nature of the Personal Data and such Representatives agree in writing to be bound by a duty of confidentiality in respect of the Personal Data;

 (a) the Data Processor shall ensure that the third Party is bound by the same data protection obligations that the Data Processor is subject to under this Schedule;